jekil/awesome-hacking/_pages/index.rst

 - `Peepdf <http://eternal-todo.com/tools/peepdf-pdf-analysis-tool>`_ - A Python tool to explore PDF files in order to find out if the file can be harmful or not.
 The aim of this tool is to provide all the necessary components that a security researcher could need in a PDF analysis without using 3 or 4 tools to make all the tasks.
 - `PEfile <https://github.com/erocarrera/pefile>`_ - Read and work with Portable Executable (aka PE) files.
 - `PEview <http://wjradburn.com/software/>`_ - A quick and easy way to view the structure and content of 32-bit Portable Executable (PE) and Component Object File Format (COFF) files.
+- `Pdfminer <https://euske.github.io/pdfminer/>`_ - A tool for extracting information from PDF documents.
 - `Sysinternals Suite <https://technet.microsoft.com/en-us/sysinternals/bb842062>`_ - The Sysinternals Troubleshooting Utilities.
 - `Yara <http://virustotal.github.io/yara/>`_ - Identify and classify malware samples.